 Where to sit

-Within the venue, there will be designated seating areas for both graduands and guests.
-Table plans will be situation in the main foyer.
+Table plans will be situated in the main foyer.
 Stewards will be on hand to help you and your guests be seated.

 The ceremony – What happens exactly

 - Opening fanfare – The ceremony will start with a fanfare and, led by the flag-bearer, graduands and members of the stage party will make their way to their allocated positions.
 Any graduand leaving the hall during the ceremony will not be re-admitted.